JI1FGX/DU9 Mindanao, Philippines Amateur Radio Diary IOTA OC-130

 Cavalier Lily Diary

-Here is Junjun climbing another Konatsu tree.
+This is Junjun climbing another Kokonatsu tree.